JoanLukate/Clean-and-Tidy-Data/README.md

 C. Preparatory step that creates a character vector 'labels', which is attached to the relevant datasets via colnames().
 D. Tasks 1 to 5 are solved in connected steps within the script.

 	Task 1: Creates a complete dataset in three steps.
 First, two separate datasets 'test' and 'train' are created.
 These are merged to 'total'.
-	Task 2: provides two solutions to exercise 2, selecting 76 variables that include estimates of means or standard deviations; a data frame with 10297 observations of 78 variables called 'workingset' and a reshaped data frame called 'tidytotal', which provides 782572 observations of 5 variables.
+	Task 2: provides two solutions to exercise 2.
+Using grep() to select 78 variables that include estimates of means or standard deviations, a data frame with 10297 observations of 78 variables called 'workingset' is created.
+A subset of the total dataset that includes information on 'subject' and 'activity' is merged with the workingset.
+The second solution is a reshaped data frame called 'tidytotal', which provides 782572 observations of 5 variables.
 NOTE that all further steps are performed using the second, reshaped data frame 'tidytotal'.

-	Following the information provided in features_info.txt that comes along the original dataset, the estimates for means and standard deviations for the 17 feature variables were selected, resulting in a total of 76 variables (mean or standard deviation).
-MeanFreq was listed as an additional variable that was estimated, but not included in the selection as it represents the mean frequency of a variable, not the mean of it.
-Moreover, the means and standard deviations calculated for the angle between the vectors were also excluded.

 	Task 3: adds a column with descriptive activity names to 'tidytotal'.
 	Task 4: assign descriptive column names to 'tidytotal'.
 	Task 5: creates a tidy data set, called 'tidydata', with the average of each variable for each activity and each subject in three steps.